Advisor A.P. Moller Holding & Board Member Faerch Group, Ørsted and Novo Holdings

 Ulrik Vestergaard Knudsen

 Deputy Secretary-General OECD & Former Secretary of State, Foreign Ministry

 Field of Excellence

 Denmark is one of the S8nations countries due to its remarkable approach to renewable energy.
 Not only is Copenhagen the most bicycle friendly city in the world, but also earning money while doing so.

 Nine out of ten Danes own a bicycle and enjoy 450 km of dedicated bicycle lanes and bridges in Copenhagen.
 For each kilometre a resident of Copenhagen rides, society earns 4.8 krone (75 US cents), while the same distance with a car costs society 10.09 krone (1.58 US dollars).
 By 2025, Copenhagen wants to be the world's first carbon neutral capital.
 By 2030, fossil-fuelled cars will not be sold in the country anymore.

 However, replacing cars by bicycles is not the only thing the Danes have accomplished in order to reduce carbon dioxide emissions.
-Originally, Denmark was deponent on other countries and their oil in order to survive.
+Originally, Denmark was dependent on other countries and their oil in order to survive.
 So, when the oil crisis hit in the 1970's, Denmark decided to become independent and search for their own energy source.
-The solution was large-scale electricity generation form wind power.
+The solution was large-scale electricity generation from wind power.

-Denmark has used its only natural resource - wind - to approach self-sufficiency and additionally clean energy and has hence created one of the most reliable power grids in the world.
+Denmark has used its only natural resource - wind - to approach self-sufficiency and has hence created one of the most reliable power grids in the world.
 The results are twice the GDP compared to 1973 and decreased greenhouse gases of 40 percent since 1990.